rylanharper/nitrogen/README.md

 ### API Keys

-Within your Shopify admin, install the [Klaviyo: Email Marketing & SMS](https://apps.shopify.com/klaviyo-email-marketing) app and go through the initial setup to connect Klaviyo to your storefront.
+Within your Shopify dashboard, install the [Klaviyo: Email Marketing & SMS](https://apps.shopify.com/klaviyo-email-marketing) app and go through the initial setup to connect Klaviyo to your storefront.
 After you complete this, login to your Klaviyo dashboard and navigate to `Settings` → `Account` → `API Keys`.
 Here you can find your public API key and also generate your private API Key.

 ### List IDs